salt-labs/docs/content/changelog/_index.md

 ### January 2024

-Fixed a bunch of broken links thanks to the only person who has ever contacted me about them being broken.
-Thanks! 👍
+Fixed broken links and added a new Carvel tutorial.

+Special thanks to the person who contacted me about them being broken, at least someone is reading this! 👍 😄

 {{< changelog "Fixed" >}}

 - Fixed broken links.

+{{</ changelog >}}

+{{< changelog "Added" >}}

+- Added a Carvel package tutorial the "easy way"

 {{</ changelog >}}